raahii/evan/README.md

 ### 2. Download pretrained weights of the inception model

   Next, download pretrained weights from [here](https://drive.google.com/drive/folders/1zvl89AgFAApbH0At-gMuZSeQB_LpNP-M).
 Save `resnet-101-kinetics-ucf101_split1.pth` to under `models/weights/`.

+### 3. Prepare your dataset or generated samples in a direcotory

+  The evaluation codes in this repository is implemented to receive a path as input and read all `.mp4` files under the directory.
+Therefore, first of all you must save the dataset samples or generated samples by your model to a directory in `mp4` format.

-### 3. Convert video samples to convolutional features
+### 4. Convert video samples to convolutional features

-Inception Score needs probability of `y`.
-Moreover, all of other evaluation metrics can be computed more accurately by using convolutional features as `x` and it is standard.

-First of all, you must prepare a directory contains video samples in `.mp4` format.
-And then you can obtain convolutional features by:
+  Before evaluation, you need to convert the video samples using the Inception Model.
+In the first place, the Inception Score has to calculate the probabilities of each class output by the video classifier.
+In addtion, it has been pointed out that other metrics can be evaluated more accurately by treating the sample as an intermediate layer feature (convolutional feature) input to the Inception Model than by treating it as a pixel space feature[4].
+So this is a standard procedure.

+  To complete the above procedure, do the following:

 ```
 python compute_conv_features.py --batchsize <batchsize> <video directory> <output directory>